-The municipality of Teguise occupies the largest area of the seven municipalities of the island of Lanzarote and comprises, in addition to the former capital, Teguise the villages of Caleta de Famara, Tahiche, the tourist resort of Costa Teguise, Nazareth, Soo, Guatiza and even the small island group Chinijo around La Graciosa.
-Currently, 17,688 inhabitants live in the municipality, and an average of 11,000 tourists a month.
+The municipality of Teguise ist the historic center of Lanzarote.
+It occupies the largest area of the seven municipalities of the island of Lanzarote and comprises, in addition to the former capital, Teguise the villages of Caleta de Famara, Tahiche, the tourist resort of Costa Teguise, Nazareth, Soo, Guatiza and even the small island group Chinijo around La Graciosa.
+Currently, 20.000 inhabitants live in the municipality, plus an average of 20.000 tourists each month.

 In 1852 Teguise was replaced as capital of Lanzarote by Arrecife.
 Today, the city is one of the most beautiful historical places on the island.
 The very popular Sunday market transforms the otherwise quiet place every weekend into the Mecca of tourists and locals.
 Around the Church of San Miguel and the Plaza de la Constitución, you can browse through countless stands and experience the unique market atmosphere.

 Most of the town’s visitors are accommodated in the coastal town of Costa Teguise.
 There are numerous sandy beaches, a large number of hotels and apartments and other tourist facilities such as a golf course and a water park.
 César Manrique designed parts of the island’s first 5-star hotel in Costa Teguise and created the central Pueblo Marinero square.
 An important international windsurf cup is held every year in Costa Teguise.